awsdocs/amazon-athena-user-guide/doc_source/show-views.md

 Specifies the `database_name` from which views will be listed\.
 If omitted, the database from the current context is assumed\.

 **\[LIKE 'regular\_expression'\]**
 Filters the list of views to those that match the `regular_expression` you specify\.
-Only the wildcard `*`, which indicates any character, or `|`, which indicates a choice between characters, can be used\.
+Only the wild card character `*`, which indicates any character, or `|`, which indicates a choice between characters, can be used\.

 ## Examples<a name="examples"></a>